MicrosoftDocs/ai-builder/ai-builder-docs/use-model.md

 ## Use formulas for text AI models (Preview)

-You can integrate some AI Builder models in Power Apps maker studio by using the formula bar.
-Currently, this functionality is available for the following AI Builder model types:
+You can integrate some AI Builder models in [Power Apps Studio](https://create.powerapps.com) by using the formula bar.
+Currently, this functionality is available only for the following AI Builder model types:

-* Sentiment analysis
+- Sentiment analysis
-* Entity extraction
+- Entity extraction
-* Key phrase extraction
+- Key phrase extraction
-* Language detection
+- Language detection
-* Category classification
+ Category classification

 For information about this functionality becoming available with other model types, see [Release plans](/power-platform-release-plan/2019wave2/ai-builder/planned-features)

  > [!IMPORTANT]
  >
  >- This is a preview feature. [!INCLUDE [cc-preview-features-definition](includes/cc-preview-features-definition.md)]
- >
- >- This feature requires a Common Data Service environment with the msdyn_AISolution version 2.4.1.1 or later solution installed.
-[Upgrade to the latest solution](/needlink).
  >
  >- [Data Loss Prevention (DLP) policies](/power-platform/admin/wp-data-loss-prevention) that apply to Common Data Service also apply to AI Builder.
  >